klepas/fuckyouimaplatypus-site/index.md

 : Can't be bothered trawling through tons of disassembly and just want to know where to put your breakpoint?
 : Hosted by lin_s

-Lightning Talks
+Fireball Talks
-: Fight club style
-: 5 minute limit
+: Open mic 5 min lightning rants
-: With fireball shots - shot required for every additional minute you require : Open mic
+: Shot required for every additional minute required

 ... and much **much** more (SDR, iOS / Android exploitation, Linux, hardware, lessons learned from CTFs etc)